siodense/pointnet_gradient_prediction/README.md

 pyrender
 fcl

-To run on a specific example and visualize the result use python visualize_examplel.py <method_name> <example_number> where method name is "network", "trimesh", or "none", example number is taken from motion trajectories with obstructed_examples recording which example from scene_descriptions is to be run on

-To compare methods on the whole dataset use python arm_test_time.py, this will run each example with each method and compute the average number of successes and completion time for all methods.
+Because certain versions of these packages conflict, an Anaconda environment with the correct versions has been provided with spec-file.txt, use conda install --name myenv --file spec-file.txt to install a working environment then clone the repository.

+To train a new network first use python pc_gen.py to generate point_clouds from the scene_descriptions file, then simply use python train.py to train a new model.

+To test the existing trained model use python arm_test_time.py with the parameter visualize to visualize a specific method/example and test to compare methods on the entire dataset.
+The parameters are -m,-e,-s,-d,-f,-t for the method, example number, motion scale, distance threshold, scale factor, and maximum attempts respectively.
+The first two are only relevant for the visualize task as test will run every method on every example and report the success rate and average time taken for a successful example